cncjs/cncjs/README.md

 2. Edit the Grbl-sim Makefile to select the correct `PLATFORM =` line.
 3. Run `make new` to compile the Grbl sim, and it will create an executable file named `grbl_sim.exe`.
   ![grbl-sim](https://raw.githubusercontent.com/cheton/cnc.js/master/media/grbl-sim.png)
+4. On Linux, run the updated version of [simport.sh](https://raw.githubusercontent.com/cheton/cnc.js/master/examples/examples/simport.sh) (`examples/grbl-sim/simport.sh`) to create a fake serial port (`/dev/ttyFAKE`), and use it to test your Grbl interface software.

 ## License